-The first day of the fall season traditionally happens in mid-September in most other places, but in San Diego, the fall visitor season runs from the first of September through November.
+The first day of the fall season traditionally happens in mid-September in most other places, but in San Diego, the fall visitor season runs from immediately after Labor Day at the first of September and runs through November.

 After school starts, family-oriented attractions will have fewer visitors.
-Fall brings fewer conventions, too.
+Fall brings fewer conventions, freeing up hotel space, and driving prices down.
 It will be mostly dry through September and October and often into November.
 In fact, September and October could easily be the best months all year for a trip.

 San Diego Weather in Fall

-San Diego beaches can be foggy in the summer (a phenomenon knows as "June Gloom"), but in fall, the skies will be clear.
-In September, you can still expect temperatures into the high 70s, but the highs will gradually drop to the mid- and low 70s by October and November, respectively.
+San Diego beaches can be foggy during the summer phenomenon known as "June Gloom," but in fall, the skies will be clear.
+In September, you can still expect temperatures into the high 70s, but the highs will gradually drop to the mid- and low 70s by October and November.
 You can get a look at average high and low temperatures, rainfall and hours of sunshine in the San Diego weather and climate guide.

 What to Pack